maurya-anand/ARA/README.md

----
-title: "AMA.v1.4.0"
+## AMA.v1.4.0
-subtitle: "An automatic pipeline for exploration of SRA datasets with sequences as a query"
+### An automatic pipeline for exploration of SRA datasets with sequences as a query
-fontsize: 12pt
-urlcolor: cyan
-output:
-  html_document:
-    toc: yes
-    toc_float: yes
-  word_document:
-    toc: no
-  pdf_document:
-    toc: no
-    highlight: tango
----

 ------------------------------------------------------------------------

 ### Requirements